Salary cap: Australian rules football

 The Australian Football League has implemented a salary cap on its clubs since 1987, when Brisbane and West Coast were admitted, as part of its equalization policy designed to neutralize the ability of the richest and most successful clubs, Carlton, Collingwood and Essendon, to perennially dominate the competition.

 The cap was set at A$1.25 million for 1987–1989 as per VFL agreement, with the salary floor set at 90% of the cap or $1.125 million; the salary floor was increased to 92.5% of the cap in 2001, and to 95% of the cap for 2013 onwards due to increased revenues.
 The salary cap, known officially as Total Player Payments, is A$13,165,950 for the 2020 season with a salary floor of $12,507,652.50.

 Both the salary cap and salary floor has increased substantially since the competition was re-branded as the AFL in 1990 to assist in stemming the dominance of other high membership clubs, such as Adelaide, Hawthorn and the West Coast Eagles.

 Certain payments are excluded from the cap, and concessions are available for some players, in particular "veteran" players (those who have completed 10 seasons with their current club) and "nominated" rookie list players, who are discounted by 50% for purposes of the cap, depending on the number of these players at each club.

 The AFL Players Association negotiates for players with the AFL on the topic of average salary.

 Breaches

 The breaches of the salary cap and salary floor regulations are exceeding the TPP, falling below the salary floor, not informing the AFL of payments, late or incorrect lodgement or loss of documents relating to player financial and contract details, or engaging in draft tampering.
 Trading cash for players and playing coaches, formerly common practices, are also prohibited to prevent wealthier clubs from circumventing the restrictions of the salary cap and salary floor.

-Penalties for players, club officials or agents include fines of up to one-and-a-half times the amount involved and/or suspension.
-Penalties for clubs include fines of up to triple the amount involved, forfeiture of draft picks and/or deduction of premiership points.
+Penalties for players, club officials or agents could include fines of up to one and a half times the amount involved and suspension.
+Penalties for clubs include fines of up to triple the amount involved, forfeiture of draft picks or deduction of premiership points.
 As of 2022, no club has been penalised for breaches of the salary floor regulations, and no punishment has included the deduction of premiership points.